angularify/view/README.md

 View.js
 =============

-View.js - is very simple and lightweigt library for building web presentation written with HTML/javascript.
+View.js - is very simple and lightweight library for building web presentation written with HTML/javascript.

 Usage
 =============